Trust

 Where a report uses a third-party aggregator (e.g. HoopsDB shot-zone data), it says so on the page.
 Nothing sold is presented as ScoutRoom's own original collection when it isn't.

-I'm the assistant coach and analytics/scouting lead at Geelong United, NBL1 South Women's.
+ScoutRoom is built by two coaches, and both of us hold club seats.
+Patrick O'Neill is the assistant coach and analytics/scouting lead at Geelong United, NBL1 South Women's.
+Simon Nicholson is the Video Coordinator and Player Development Coach at the Geelong Venom in the WNBL.
 ScoutRoom sells opponent scouting to other programs, including other clubs in that same conference.
-I'm not hiding that: my club's committee knows ScoutRoom exists and operates inside the conference, and here's exactly how the conflict is managed.
+We're not hiding that: Geelong United's committee knows ScoutRoom exists and operates inside the conference, and here's exactly how both seats are managed.

 No ScoutRoom product is ever built about Geelong United, for anyone, at any price.
 If a club asks for a scout of Geelong United, the answer is no.

-Game plans, defensive calls, injury information, and any Synergy or FastScout access I use as staff stay inside the club.
-Every ScoutRoom deliverable is built from public box data, plus a client's own Synergy access if they add it, and my general coaching judgement, never from anything I know about an opponent because Geelong United is about to play them.
+Game plans, defensive calls, injury information, and any Synergy or FastScout access either of us holds as club staff stay inside that club.
+Every ScoutRoom deliverable is built from public box data, plus a client's own Synergy access if they add it, and our general coaching judgement, never from anything we know about an opponent because Geelong United or the Venom is about to play them.

 Selling opponent scouting to other NBL1 South Women's clubs is allowed.
-The one carve-out: I never sell a club a product tied to its own fixture against Geelong United, and I never build or deliver a scout timed to help a club prepare for a game against GU, whatever its nominal subject.
+The one carve-out: we never sell a club a product tied to its own fixture against Geelong United, and we never build or deliver a scout timed to help a club prepare for a game against GU, whatever its nominal subject.